What is HRIS Software?

 If you’re reading this article, you may have contemplated software that makes organizational data accessible and simplifies complex HR and payroll processes all while keeping your people at the forefront.
 That, essentially is what HRIS software does.
 Payroll and HR already work in tandem in your organization, so it’s only sensible to synchronize the two into one overarching, efficient solution.
-But before we dive into that, what exactly is HRIS?
+But before we dive into that, what exactly is HCM?

 What does HRIS mean?